Great fishing, a wharf, paved boat launch and campsites are four lures that make this park popular with local anglers.

-Martha Creek Park is the only provincial park on the Revelstoke reservoir, it features one of the few sandy beaches in the area and provides playground opportunities including an adventure playground, indoor picnic shelter and a large sport field, complete with a volleyball net and a horseshoe pitch.
+Martha Creek Park is the only provincial park on the Revelstoke reservoir.
+It features one of the few sandy beaches in the area and provides opportunities including an adventure playground, indoor picnic shelter and a large sport field, complete with a volleyball net and a horseshoe pitch.

 With its close proximity to Revelstoke, the park itself adds to the diversity of tourist attractions.
 Nearby Mount Revelstoke and Glacier National Parks in the rugged Selkirk Mountains, offer a wide range of activities.
 Especially popular is the paved Summit Road into the wildflower meadows and alpine of Mount Revelstoke.

 Sites 24 to 76 are located near the lakeshore with a mix of single, double and pull-through style sites.
 All are evenly spaced, open, some of which are sunny and hot with a welcoming afternoon wind.
 Parking for extra vehicles is available in the day-use parking lot, however, subject to fees.

-Campsite reservations are accepted and first-come, first-served sites are also available.
+Campsite reservations are accepted and first come, first served sites are also available.
 Non-reservation holding visitors can choose a site that does not have a camping receipt posted on the campsite number post and staff will come to collect fees.
 A park gate is located at the park entrance.
-The closest phone and store are in Revelstoke, a 15-minute drive south.
+The closest phone and store are in Revelstoke, a 15 minute drive south.

 A picnic shelter is located off the day-use parking lot.
 The enclosed building does not have cooking facilities or services.
 A potable water tap and grey water disposal are nearby.
 Inside the shelter are four picnic tables ands nearby are two fire rings and five picnic tables.
 Firewood can be purchased from the park operator.
 Reservations are available for the picnic shelter.

-This park is located in the southern interior of B.C., on the western shore of the Revelstoke reservoir, a 15 min drive, 20 km north of Revelstoke on Highway 23.
+This park is located in the southern interior of B.C., on the western shore of the Revelstoke reservoir, a 15min drive, 20 km north of Revelstoke on Highway 23.